 Take A Sunset Tour

-After 3pm, you don’t need a timed-entry permit to access the park, except for Bear Lake Road Corridor, where you will need to wait until 6pm to enter that part of the park.
-You always need an entrance pass when accessing any part RMNP.
-Take a sunset tour!
-Especially in these summer months, there is plenty of daylight left after 6pm for exploring.
+After 2 p.m, you don’t need a timed-entry permit to access most of the National Park excluding the Bear Lake corridor!
+For Bear Lake Road Corridor, entry will be permitted from 6 p.m. onwards without a timed entry permit.
+Remember, an entrance pass is always necessary when exploring any area of RMNP.
+During the summer months, the extended daylight hours provide ample opportunity for exploration and enjoyment.
 Pack a picnic and a beverage to enjoy next to your favorite lookout, meadow or babbling brook.
 Drive up Trail Ridge Road (being sure to take time to enjoy each part) and catch the sunset at the top.
 There’s not much more magical than a sunset viewed from the alpine tundra.
-Keep an eye out for wildlife, many local species are more active around dusk.
+Many local species are more active around dusk so keep an eye out for wildlife.

 Go Guided